SandraBergstrom/theRecipeCollective/README.md

 - Uploading and managing their own recipes within their personal cookbook.
 - Accessing their personal cookbook, which includes three sections: the Collective's Recipes, User's Uploaded Recipes, and Favorite Recipes.
 - Finding culinary inspiration by discovering recipes from various cuisines, continents and categories.
+- Engaging with the community by adding comments and sharing feedback on recipes.

 ### Site Owner Goals
 - Providing a platform for users to discover, save, and organize recipes.
 - Offering users the ability to upload and manage their own recipes.
 - Enhancing user experience by curating a collection of diverse and appealing recipes.
-- Encouraging users to engage with the site and share their culinary creations.
+- Encouraging users to engage with the site, share their culinary creations, and participate in discussions through comments.

 [Back up](#table-of-content)